R1 gauge – Remote crackmeter

 Remote crackmeter with extension

-By using a 20cm extension sold separately, it is possible to fix the R1 gauge in cases where the fixing centre distance is greater than 18cm and up to 32cm.
+By using a 20 cm extension sold separately, it is possible to fix the R1 gauge where the fixing center distance exceeds 18 cm and up to 32 cm.

 Shear tracking (Y movement)